dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 docker compose -f .\docker-compose.yml -f .\docker-compose.override.yml up --build
 ```

+### Payment Gateway :moneybag:

+Integration with **PaymentGateway** is presented in .Infrastructure and .Application layers.
+See **StartPaymentProcessCommand**, **FinalizePaymentProcessCommand** and **PaymentGatewayService**.
+It is described in details in .Infrastructure ReadMe.md file.

+To integrate with Payment Gateway we should use the docker compose approach.

+Payment Gateway is a **dummy** application created by me to simulate the payment process.
+Postman Collection is enhanced with endpoints to test payments.

 ### Postman Collection :construction:

 To get all postman endpoints configured for local environment and docker containers: